HITECHCRIME/HC_SG303_Lockdown/README.md

-Dizzy boy lost in the bliss of the words, really hiss kills heavy chains on my soul lost to the feeling of joy myriad of thorns inside out and I'm torn
+Dizzy boy lost in the bliss of the words, really hiss kills heavy chains on my soul diss after diss, better shoot never miss seem like I'm lost to the feeling of joy

+myriad of thorns growing inside and I'm torn blessed by the fallen in triad with thoughts

+runnin' the agency and waiting for fall

 Mindful state for the soul